SELinuxProject/selinux-notebook/src/xen_statements.md

 *port*

 The *port* to apply the context.
-This may also be a range that consists of a start and end port number separated by a hypen \'-\'.
+This may also be a range that consists of a start and end port number separated by a hyphen \'-\'.

 *context*